briangonzalez/craigslist-scout/README.md

 craigslist-scout
 ----------------

-A dead simple, command line tool to query multiple Craigslist cities (subdomains) and email yourself the results.
+A dead simple command line tool to query multiple Craigslist cities (subdomains) and email out the results.

 Usage
 -----